RahalK/SQL_weather_trends_France/README.md

 * Advanced SQL queries: complex queries using advanced SQL features such as window functions, CTEs, subqueries, and aggregations

 ## Questions answered
-The analysis is aimed to answer several questions, including – but not limited to:
+The analysis is intended to answer several questions, including – but not limited to:
 * How does temperature vary across different locations and time periods?
 * Are there any patterns in wind speed and direction?
 * Can we identify days with extreme weather conditions?